BrunoHautenfaust/LightMouseGun/README.md

-### About
+## About
-Do you remember _Duck Hunt_ (the NES game)?
-I do.

-Do you want to play it?
-I do.

-Do you have a Famicom AND a light gun?
-I don't.

-Do you have a CRT TV?
-I don't.

-INTRODUCING **LightMouseGun** - a program that controls the mouse with light.
+**LightMouseGun** is a program that controls the mouse with light.
+It aims to let you play light gun shooter games on newer displays simulating the unique experience of the classic light gun games (like Duck Hunt for NES).

-### Usage
+## Usage
 ![Screenshot](images/screenshot.png)

 Press **START** to start your webcam